lennonchaves/Solaria-GPT/README.md

 2. Click on the **"Create"** button.
 3. Use the **"Create"** tab to configure your GPT via conversational prompts.
 4. Use the **"Configure"** tab to fill in model details and capabilities.
-5. Share your customized GPT with others by generating a public link.
+5. Share your tailored GPT with others by generating a public link.

 ---